appl044/mcs-toolkit/README.md

 ## Troubleshooting
 *I don't see any morphs when I adjust the sliders apart from the very first one.*\
-Make sure GPU Skinning is turned OFF in player options.
+Make sure GPU Skinning (or Compute Skinning) is turned OFF in player options, other settings.
+GPU Skinning was renamed to Compute Skinning in Unity 2019.3.

 *I'm getting build errors saying "Assembly UnityEditor is referenced in MCS_Importer"*\
 Select MCS_Importer.dll and under Select platforms for plugin, only include Editor.